 Wheezing or whistling when breathing out.
 He or she may not have wheezing with very severe flare-ups.

 Symptoms that wake your child or keep them from sleeping.

 Trouble walking or talking.

 Make sure you know what to do if your child's symptoms worsen.
+Always have his or her asthma medicines available to use in case of a flare-up.
 If your child does not get treatment immediately during a flare-up, he or she could stop breathing, or even die.

 Your Family's Health